JamesMConroy/notes/notes.md

 #### -r, --rename
 Renames (and/or moves) note.
 A second parameter is required to specify the new name.
 If file extension is specified in the new name, then it will use it.
+Rename can also change the section if separated by '/' before the name.

 #### -h, --help
 Displays a short-help text and exits.